AesthicEthics/AesthicEthics/README.md

+<h3>probably tinkering with electronics... 🔧</h3>
+<hr></hr>
-<b>natural affinity for difficult problems that push technological bounds. on a journey to convert theoretical breatdh into technological verticals</b>
+natural affinity for difficult problems that push technological bounds. on a journey to convert theoretical breatdh into technological verticals.